Suchana34/myInsta/README.md

 # MyInsta

-A Social Networking platform to check feed, add/delete photos, login with Facebook auth or email-apssword.
+A Social Networking platform to check feed, add/delete photos, login with Facebook auth or email-password.
 Made with React Native and Firebase, using Expo-Facebook integration and other Expo Tools.
 Check out the documentation of expo cli here - https://docs.expo.io/versions/latest/workflow/expo-cli/ .